"Bringing Seamanship to the Creeks from the River and the Estuary "

 late in 2014.
 This was a [Facebook] group on social media which attracted the attention of

 like-minded people and "interested parties".
-By mid-July of 2015, a canal boat, the first in over thirty years, had moored up on bollards literally escavated from the overgrown quayside.
+By mid-July of 2015, a canal boat, the first in over forty years, had moored up on bollards literally excavated from the overgrown quayside.

 Its skipper had joined the "Friends" as an active volunteer and his